 Step 2: By the time you get to applying your makeup, you’ll have a nice, cool environment with skin happy to cooperate.
-If you can spare a further half hour in your room after you’re finished to read a book or look at Instagram, you’ll give your makeup time to sink in and blend into your skin.
-(The same trick applies to avoiding frizzy hair in the humidity).
+If you can spare a further half-hour in your room after you’re finished to read a book or look at Instagram, you’ll give your makeup time to sink in and blend into your skin.
+(The same trick applies to avoid frizzy hair in the humidity).

 Of course, I wouldn’t suggest spending your vacation inside for the sake of makeup but if you’re waiting for your other person or have a particularly special occasion – a cool room is your best bet.
-Otherwise, hat and sunglasses, what’s the problem?
+Otherwise, a hat and sunglasses, what’s the problem?

 How does RMS Beauty makeup work in hot, tropical weather?

 I Googled this myself before visiting Thailand as a newly minted RMS Beauty Fanatic.
 Its main ingredient is coconut oil and I dreaded a liquid disaster.
 As it turns out, the RMS makeup pots are absolutely fine in hot weather.
 Certainly, they’re a little softer, but I prefer this as they’re easier to blend.

 Proof?
 I accidentally left them in full Thai sun, at noon, and I can confirm: they don’t melt and they don’t turn into liquid.
 Can’t say the same for me.